Survival Research Laboratories

-Survival Research Laboratories (SRL) is an American performance art group that pioneered the genre of large-scale machine performance.
-Founded in 1978 by Mark Pauline, the group is known in particular for their performances where custom-built machines, often robotic, compete to destroy each other.
+Survival Research Laboratories (SRL) is an American performance art group which pioneered the genre of large-scale machine performance.
+Founded in 1978 by Mark Pauline in San Francisco the group is known in particular for performances where custom-built machines, often robotic, compete to destroy each other.

-The performances, described by one critic as "noisy, violent and destructive", are noted for the visual and aural cacophony created by the often dangerous interactions of the machinery.
+The performances, described by one critic as "noisy, violent and destructive", are noted for visual and aural cacophony created by the often dangerous interactions of the machinery.
+SRL's work is related to process art and generative art.

 History

-SRL was founded in San Francisco in 1978 by Mark Pauline.
-Critics have drawn parallels between the group's founding and the punk and industrial music scenes of San Francisco at the time.
+SRL was started in San Francisco in 1978 by Mark Pauline.
+Critics drew parallels between the group's founding and the punk and industrial music scenes of San Francisco at the time.
 The group's name is a parody of corporate culture.
-Pauline has said that "the vision for SRL was always about creepy, scary, violent and extreme performances that really captured the feeling of machines as living things".
+Pauline said that "the vision for SRL was always about creepy, scary, violent and extreme performances that really captured the feeling of machines as living things".

 SRL's early collaborators included the machine artists including Matt Heckert and Eric Werner.
-Heckert's main work in the group centered on the acoustic and musical parts of performance.
+Heckert's work in the group centered on the acoustic and musical parts of performance.
 He left the group in 1988 to follow his musical interests.

-After about 30 years in San Francisco, California, SRL moved to Petaluma, California in 2008.
+After about 30 years in San Francisco, SRL moved to Petaluma, California in 2008.

 Shows

-As of late 2012, SRL has conducted over 50 shows throughout the world, mostly in the Western United States.
+As of late 2023, SRL has conducted over 120 shows throughout the world, mostly in the western United States.
 SRL shows are essentially performance art installations acted out by machines rather than people.
 The interactions between the machines have been characterized as "noisy, violent, and destructive".
 A frequent tag-line on SRL literature is "Producing the most dangerous shows on Earth."
 A side-effect of the group's activities is frequent interactions with governmental and legal authorities.

 Their performances are also given colorfully elaborate names as a comment on bureaucratically generated research projects & papers, such as A Calculated Forecast of Ultimate Doom: Sickening Episodes of Widespread Devastation Accompanied by Sensations of Pleasurable Excitement.
 The first SRL show was Machine Sex on February 25, 1979.
+The event featured a device called The Demanufacturing Machine which "demanufactured" objects by shredding them and flinging them toward the audience.
 The 1982 show A Cruel and Relentless Plot to Pervert the Flesh of beasts to Unholy Uses integrated machines with objects such as mummified and dissected animals and a robot that was part metallic dog, part cadaver.

+In August 11, 1985 8pm, at 330 Santa Fe Ave., Los Angeles SLR performed "Extremely Cruel Practices: A series of events designed to instruct those interested in policies that correct or punish".
+Billed as: LACE (Los Angeles Contemporary Exhibitions) and ANTICLUB present: A Machine Performance by Survival Research Laboratories / Mark Pauline and Matt Heckert, assisted by Eric Werner, Neal Pauline, and Monte Cazazza.
+Performed at an abandoned train depot lot, situated with the Los Angeles concrete river to the east, the 1st street bridge to the north, the 4th street bridge to the south.
+Attendees were required to sign a waiver before admission.